CoLRev-Environment/colrev/docs/source/user_resources/1_operations.rst

 - Include an overview figure
 - Cite methods papers
 - Add introductory paragraph and reduce options (link to the cli reference)
+- Emphasize that the process is highly iterative (feeding updates through the pipeline)

 Operations can lead records to transition between states as illustrated in the following.